awslabs/aws-athena-query-federation/athena-example/README.md

 *note that the <function_name> corresponds to the name of your Lambda function.*

 Don't forget to try out [Amazon Athena ML](https://github.com/awslabs/aws-athena-query-federation/wiki/AthenaML-Tutorial) to apply SageMaker model inference right from your Amazon Athena queries.

-## Integration Tests

-Although the topic of integration tests is not covered in this example, you can learn more about how to create and run integration tests for your connector by referring to the [README](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-federation-integ-test/README.md) in the **athena-federation-integ-test** module.